The Huawei P30 Pro isn't 5G, but the next Mate probably will be

-The world wasn't ready for a 5G Huawei flagship phone, CEO Richard Yu said in an interview Tuesday at the company's launch event for the P30 Pro in Paris.
+The world wasn't ready for a 5G Huawei flagship phone, CEO Richard Yu said in an interview Tuesday at the company's launch event for the Huawei P30 and P30 Pro in Paris.

-Following an hour and a half long keynote presentation, it was apparent that the P30 isn't a 5G handset, in spite of a slew of 5G mobiles being released last month at Mobile World Congress in Barcelona.
+Following an hour-and-a-half-long keynote presentation, it was apparent that the P30 and P30 Pro aren't 5G handsets, in spite of a slew of 5G mobiles being released last month at Mobile World Congress in Barcelona.
 There was even a 5G version of the P30's main rival, the Samsung Galaxy S10.

 5G is one of the biggest mobile trends for 2019, with carriers around the world starting to roll out their next-generation mobile networks all the time.
 5G promises more possibilities for smart homes, autonomous vehicles and standalone VR, but when it comes to phones, the technology means faster, steadier internet connections.
 Even though 5G networks and phones are just about here, it's very early days for the technology and for now it'll remain the preserve of early adopters.